-During the day when the fish after the fish head out to deeper water, you have to change gears a little bit.
-The thermocline has begun to set up at about 24 foot and has the most productive spots where active schools of deep fish are at about the same depth and just above being the range you want to target for structure to top out at.
+During the day when the fish head out to deeper water, you have to change gears a little bit.
+The thermocline has begun to set up at about 24 foot and has the most productive spots where active schools of deep fish are at about the same depth and just above is the range you want to target for structure to top out at.
 That is not to say that you will not find or catch fish deeper than this but that the majority of the schools will be found in this range.
-When I am using my Garmin electronics to locate schools of these deep fish the first thing that I am looking for on a hump, ridge, roadbed, or under water point is the presence of baitfish.
+When I am using my Garmin electronics to locate schools of these deep fish the first thing that I am looking for on a hump, ridge, roadbed, or underwater point is the presence of baitfish.
 If I am not seeing shad on my graph it is highly unlikely that I will see bass in concentrations.
 Once I locate a school of fish on my graph I am taking notice where exactly the fish are located in the water column.
-If the fish are suspended off the bottom I am using deep diving crank baits, swim baits, or big flutter spoons are my favorite this month.
+If the fish are suspended off the bottom I am using deep diving crankbaits, swimbaits, or big flutter spoons are my favorite this month.
 I like the standard sized flutter spoon as well as the big magnum Ben Parker spoons out deep.
-When I locate a group of deep fish that are on the bottom, or are relating closely to the bottom, I am back to the same Carolina rig combination that I described earlier as it works just as effectively out deep.
-The best colors lately have been watermelon candy, watermelon red and chartreuse pepper.
+When I locate a group of deep fish that are on the bottom or are relating closely to the bottom, I am back to the same Carolina rig combination that I described earlier as it works just as effectively out deep.
+The best colors lately have been watermelon candy, watermelon red, and chartreuse pepper.
 I also like to throw a Santone ¾ or 1 oz football head jig on the deep bass.
 I will throw it out there and drag it or sometimes use a stroking technique of hopping it a ways off the bottom to draw strikes from the biggest bass in the school.
 Be sure to also check for fish hanging around the bridges.
-During hot calm days you will find congregations of fish chasing shad and schooling heavily around the bridge columns.
-Drop shots, weightless worms, under spins, spoons, and top waters are all very effective for catching these fish and can often times salvage an otherwise unproductive summer day on the lake.
+During hot calm days, you will find congregations of fish chasing shad and schooling heavily around the bridge columns.
+Drop shots, weightless worms, under spins, spoons, and top waters are all very effective for catching these fish and can oftentimes salvage an otherwise unproductive summer day on the lake.

 I hope this report helps you on your next trip here to the lake.
 Good luck to all of you anglers coming out and be safe out on the water.
-If you are headed to Lake Fork in pursuit of a trophy bass and are looking to book a guide, I would enjoy the opportunity to take you or your group fishing and show you a great time on Lake Fork.
+If you are headed to Lake Fork in pursuit of trophy bass and are looking to book a guide, I would enjoy the opportunity to take you or your group fishing and show you a great time on the lake.
 Also, if you are interested in learning deep structure fishing and how to read electronics, now through the end of the year is the time to book with me.
 My fall schedule is already about full so act fast to get your reservations in now.
 I’m also filling up very fast for spring already.
 If you are able to plan that far ahead, you’ll want to get on my schedule soon or I will be booked solid if you wait until after the first of the year.
 I also have gift certificates available for those of you that are interested in purchasing a friend or loved one a guided trip on Lake Fork.
-You can contact me to make your reservation at 903-736-9888 or send me an email at firstname.lastname@example.orgYou can also visit my website for more information about Lake Fork and my guide service at www.officiallakeforktrophybass.com You can find me on Facebook and follow my official Lake Fork Guide page at https://www.facebook.com/lakeforktrophybassguide/
+You can call me to make your reservation or send me an email.
+You can also find me on Facebook.

 Good luck to all the tournament anglers headed to the lake this month!
-Also, while you are here, be sure to stop by Diamond Sports Marine located on highway 154 just north of the bridge.
-Look for the all new 2018 Ranger boats to be arriving soon.
+Also, while you are here, be sure to stop by Diamond Sports Marine located on highway 154 just north of the bridge in Yantis, Texas.
+Look for the all-new 2018 Ranger boats to be arriving soon.
 You will not want to miss the opportunity to check out the new L series bass boats as well as the all-new Ranger aluminum series.
-These boats have some amazing features are definitely eye catchers!
-Give Fred a call at 903-383-7829 to set up your personal demo ride in a Ranger Boat.
+These boats have some amazing features are definitely eye-catchers!
+Give Fred a call to set up your personal demo ride in a Ranger Boat.